NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

-#todo("Again this should be a flowchart")

 == Game Board Representation

-The interface is created using _Pygame_.
+The interface is created using Pygame.
 This is a simple to use library that allows for the creation of 2D games.
 It is relatively lightweight and quick to develop with.

-#todo("pygame citation")

 The digital game board represents a 22" x 15" board.
 Which is half the size of a standard board.